dobber/vidarch-checker/README.md

 vidarch-checker
 =========

-A simple script to check maniax's video lecture storage
+A simple script to check maniax's video lecture storage.

+The script is going to check the storage once a week and will email if there is new videos found

 Install
 ==